Home›Live Data›States With No Income Tax

 Property Tax

-Why no tax: Low population with significant agricultural and financial sector revenues.
+Why no income tax: Low population plus agricultural and financial-sector revenues keep the budget lean.

-Trade-off: 4.5% sales tax.
-Property taxes are moderate.
-Limited public services vs. coastal states.
+Trade-off: 4.5% state sales tax, moderate property taxes, limited state-funded services vs. coastal states.

-Best for: Business owners (favorable LLC/trust laws), retirees, ranchers
+Best for: Business owners (favorable LLC / trust statutes), retirees, ranchers.

 Tennessee